aws-observability/observability-best-practices/docs/en/guides/opensearch-best-practices.md

 #### Amazon Managed Grafana

 [Amazon Managed Grafana](https://aws.amazon.com/grafana/) is a fully managed and secure data visualization service that you can use to instantly query, correlate, and visualize operational metrics, logs, and traces from multiple sources.
-Grafana integrates with Amazon CloudWatch to query and visualize the Cluster metrics that OpenSearch Service sends.
-Some logs that OpenSearch sends are Cluster status, CPU Utilization, Free Storage Space, and OpenSearch Dashboards Healthy Nodes.
+Grafana integrates with Amazon CloudWatch to query and visualize the cluster metrics that OpenSearch Service sends.
+Some logs that OpenSearch sends are cluster status, CPU Utilization, Free Storage Space, and OpenSearch Dashboards Healthy Nodes.
 See the complete list at [Monitoring OpenSearch cluster metrics with Amazon CloudWatch](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/managedomains-cloudwatchmetrics.html).

 ![grafana-visualization.jpg](../images/grafana-visualization.jpg)